Bose Samuel

 Bose Samuel is a Nigerian freestyle wrestler.
 She is a silver medalist at the African Games and a bronze medalist at the Commonwealth Games.

 Career

 She won the bronze medal in the women's freestyle 53 kg event at the 2018 Commonwealth Games held in Gold Coast, Australia.
 In 2019, she represented Nigeria at the African Games held in Rabat, Morocco and she won the silver medal in the women's freestyle 53 kg event.

-In 2020, she won the silver medal in the women's freestyle 53 kg event at the African Wrestling Championships held in Algiers, Algeria.
+In 2020, she won the silver medal in the women's freestyle 53kg event at the African Wrestling Championships held in Algiers, Algeria.
 She competed at the 2021 African & Oceania Wrestling Olympic Qualification Tournament hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.